 The PGA Tour is home to the world's best golfers and has been since its creation in 1929.
 So to win one tournament is a major accomplishment, let alone win 82 like golf legend Sam Snead did, starting with his first win at the 1936 West Virginia Closed Pro.
 On top of that, he also won seven Majors.
-But for modern-day golfers, few compare to the revitalized Tiger Woods, who just secured his 81st tour win at the 2019 Masters.
+But for modern-day golfers, few compare to the revitalized Tiger Woods, who has tied Snead atop the list with this weekend's win in the Zozo Championship in Japan and who Athlon Sports has ranked the No. 1 golfer of all-time.
 Here's a look at the top 25 golfers on the all-time PGA Tour wins list, along with their number of wins at Majors.

 MOST PGA TOUR WINS